 3.13.2 There are 73 GP Surgeries distributed within Sandwell, serving the existing local communities, particularly clustered within the south east and north west of the borough.
 Accessibility modelling data has been provided to Lepus by SMBC, mapping the location of GP surgeries and areas within a sustainable travel time to these facilities for pedestrians.
 The modelling indicates that the majority of the site is located within a 15-minute walk to a GP surgery, with a small proportion located outside this sustainable travel time.
-The north section of the site is located within a 15-minute walk to Hawes Lane Surgery.
+The north section of the site is located within a 15-minute walk to Whiteheath Clinic and southern sections of the site are located within a 15-minute walk to Hawes Lane Surgery.
 The proposed development will be expected to have a minor positive impact on access to healthcare.